Factbox - Congo's record of instability

 * WHAT IS HAPPENING NOW:

-- In January 2011 Kabila's chances of re-election were increased when parliament approved voting reforms, including a move to reduce the vote to a single round from two - meaning the next president could be elected without an absolute majority.
+- In Jan 2011 Kabila's chances of re-election were increased when parliament approved voting reforms, including a move to reduce the vote to a single round from two - meaning the next president can be elected without an absolute majority.

+- Kabila is favourite to be re-elected in the vote, but his failure to tackle corruption and bring peace to the east has meant he cannot count on that area as a stronghold as before.

 - In a 2011 report on Congo, U.N.
 Secretary-General Ban Ki-moon said some 1.738 million people remained displaced, including some 1.25 million in North and South Kivu.
 "The situation in the eastern Democratic Republic of the Congo remains fragile," Ban said.